By Lawrence Haywood, Jun 13, 2024

 The entire reason that the words ‘Halong Bay on Land’ feature in so many TripAdvisor reviews from contented tourists is that Ninh Binh’s scenery matches Halong Bay stride for stride.
 You could transplant any of Halong Bay’s gorgeous limestone mountains in Ninh Binh and it wouldn’t look out of place at all.
 A visit to either Halong Bay or Ninh Binh is one with the guarantee of amazement at the near-identical rock pillars jutting out of the water.
 Of course, it’s the water itself that makes all the difference, as the huge expanse of the Gulf of Tonkin where Halong Bay lies dwarfs the tiny canals found around Ninh Binh.

-Escape Sails Halong Bay Cruise
+Escape Sails Cruise HOT Deals

 Certainly, there is more on offer in Halong Bay, but views are pretty much the same throughout any day or overnight trip.
 There are a few exceptional limestone mountains in Halong Bay, including Titop Island, Hon Co and Fighting Cock Island, featuring proudly on the 200,000 VND note.
 Aside from looking at them, you can disembark your cruise and feel the rock and sand beneath your feet, providing a ‘castaway’ feeling that you can’t really get in Ninh Binh.

 What you can get in Ninh Binh, however, is a more enclosed feeling, as the thinner water paths are flanked by high-rising cliffs stretching proudly upwards.
 This makes the atmosphere a little more magical in our opinion, but there are very few opportunities to get up really close and personal with the mountains.
 In fact, there’s only one: Lying Dragon Mountain, a 450-step climb to a statue of a winding dragon and a view of the valley below, where the river skirts its way around the foothills of forested mountains.
+If you still wondering about taking one place to visit, why don't you take both at our Hoa Lu Tam Coc & Halong Bay tour?

 View from Lying Dragon Mountain

-Halong Bay or Ninh Binh?
+=> Halong Bay or Ninh Binh?

 • Halong Bay probably takes this one through sheer quantity, but it’s a very close call.

 A big part of discovering Halong Bay or Ninh Binh is the method of transport used to get around.
 Obviously, in Halong Bay, there’s really only one, given that it’s on the sea.
-In Ninh Binh, there’s a few, because of its access to land and roads as well as rivers.
+In Ninh Binh, there are a few, because of its access to land and roads as well as rivers.

 Cruises around Halong Bay span the gamut from cheap, no-thrills day boats to 5-star luxury cruises, and the same waterways are shared between everyone.
-Activities don’t vary too much between cheap and expensive cruises, but the quality of life onboard certainly does.
+Activities don’t vary too much between cheap and expensive cruises, but the quality of life on board certainly does.
 The cheaper day boats usually comprise of one large sitting room with benches and an undecorated sundeck on top, while a 3-day cruise on a luxury boat will give you a feeling of royalty with top-class amenities, service and food; though it will potentially be about 10 times more expensive.
 When you want to get up close and personal with the bay, you can explore via kayak, a sampan boat rowed by a local, swimming or even a seaplane on the most exclusive of cruises.

 Cruise in Halong Bay with Incredible Cruise

-The 90% of Halong Bay that you will see by cruise is not the same in Ninh Binh, where you have the options of cycling, trekking, climbing, motorcycling and taking a variety of different boats on its waterways.
-The most popular activity is certainly the local service that operates the sampan boats made of bamboo and paddled by middle-aged ladies (and a token couple of men) with their feet.
 At Tam Coc in Ninh Binh, these boats will carry you down the Ngo Dong River, while at Van Long Nature Reserve, they fan out into the wide basin of wetlands.
 Taking a cycle around the village of Tam Coc also finds regular appeal with tourists and visitors can rent bikes easily for a very good price.
-Motorcycling and trekking are usually reserved for Cuc Phuong National Park and its long path that cuts through the jungle, while multi-day treks to villages of the Muong minority tribe can be made at the north-west corner of the park.
+Motorcycling and trekking are usually reserved for Cuc Phuong National Park and its long path that cuts through the jungle, while multi-day treks to villages of the Muong minority tribe can be made at the northwest corner of the park.

 Boating in Tam Coc

-Halong Bay or Ninh Binh?
+=> Halong Bay or Ninh Binh?

 • With a wider range of activities for getting around, Ninh Binh wins here.

-Check our best tours to Ninh Binh from Hanoi: Hoa Lu Tam Coc Day Trip, Trang An - Bai Dinh Full Day Tour, Tam Coc Bich Dong Full Day Tour, and Cuc Phuong National Park Day Trip.
+Hoa Lu Tam Coc Day Trip, Trang An - Bai Dinh Full Day Tour

 Neither Halong Bay nor Ninh Binh has Vietnam’s best cave systems; you’ll have to go to Phong Nha for that, but there are some pretty amazing offerings in both locations.